Pakistan: Khan supporters call off protest in Islamabad – DW – 11/27/2024

 Why were Imran Khan supporters protesting in Islamabad?

-On Tuesday, thousands of PTI supporters broke through a barrier of shipping containers blocking off the capital and marched onto D-Chowk square, a historic rallying point that lies on the edge of the fortified Red Zone area that contains key government buildings.
+On Tuesday, thousands of PTI supporters broke through a barrier of shipping containers blocking off the capital and marched onto D-Chowk square, a historic rallying point that lies on the edge of Islamabad's Red Zone.

 Khan supporters began a "long march" on Sunday to the capital from the northwestern Khyber-Pakhtunkhwa province and eastern Punjab province to demand his release.